zfsayed/astr21/README.md

-# These are example notebooks for the UCSC ASTR21 course.
+# This repository hosts example notebooks for the UCSC ASTR21 course.

 ## You can run the notebooks without needing to install any software using [Google Colab](https://colab.research.google.com/) in your web browser.